deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 # Transliteration with Fairseq

+*For this lab we use our [character-level fork of Fairseq](https://github.com/deeplanguageclass/fairseq-transliteration).

+*You can do this lab with the [IPython Notebook](https://github.com/deeplanguageclass/fairseq-transliteration.ipynb) on Google Colab.*

+*The full dataset is in the repo [fairseq-transliteration-data](https://github.com/deeplanguageclass/fairseq-transliteration-data).*

 For this lab we use [Fairseq](https://facebook.ai/developers/tools/fairseq) and a dump of Wikipedia for a language in a non-Latin alphabet.

 ## Transliteration